A Tradition of Academic Excellence

 The Radford Early Childhood Program

 The Early Childhood Program at Radford consists of the Developmental Readiness Class (DRC) for three year old children, Pre-Kindergarten for the four year olds, and Kindergarten for the five year olds.
 The curriculum for these children is based upon the philosophy supported by current brain research which states that the skills required to become good readers, writers, and learners are only acquired if a young child has a sound neurological foundation.This insures that each child will have the opportunity to achieve full potential as he/or she advances through the grades in Radford’s challenging academic setting.

 The Radford Literacy Center

-Radford employs a Literacy Specialist who is a certified educational diagnostician as well as certified in teaching gifted and talented programs.
+Radford employs a Literacy Specialist who is certified in teaching gifted and talented programs.
 The Literacy Specialist works with students of all ages who have special needs such as dyslexia, dysgraphia, or a need for repetition of instruction in order to understand various concepts.
 Programs such as Master the Code and the Wilson Reading System are used to help the students succeed academically.